hmbaghdassarian/c2c_sim/cellchat_for_tensor/env_setup/README.md

-Running the bash script will set up a conda environment with all necessary packages to run the CellChat package
+Running the bash script will set up a conda environment with all necessary packages to run the CellChat package (only tested on Linux)

+Requirements: anaconda >= 4.9.2

 Use the following command: